nadagehad01/110/index.md

 In case you haven't had enough of my fantastic solution to the programming assignment, check out [this collage](/fantastic.jpg "collage") I made with the filters I created.

 __Home:__
-I'm from Egypt, and I really enjoy exploring my hometown and different places in Egypt, so here are some shots I have taken!
+I'm from Egypt, and I really enjoy exploring my hometown and different places in Egypt, so here are some shots I took while doing that!

 ![egy](egy.png "the shots")